 Ashish contacted his employer to get benefit from his workmen compensation policy.
 The insurers surveyed the matter and found that:

 - Ashish was a permanent employee of the service company.

 - He had slipped on the wet floor during his service hours

 - Ashish informed the insurance company within the period of 60 days

 - He provided the bills for his medical prescriptions as well as his x-ray examinations

 - He provided the discharge summary with respect to his hospitalization

 - He provided the bills for his follow-up-checks with the consulting physician

 Since Ashish had adhered to all the requirements to get his post hospitalization coverage, the claim was settled by the insurers successfully.

-If Ashish had also claimed for any other medical charges which did not deal with his back injury taken place in his working premises, he would not have got that benefit from the insurance company.
+If Ashish had also claimed insurance for any other medical charges which did not deal with his back injury took place in his working premises, he would not have got that benefit from the insurance company.